 The pitfalls of not keeping your mouth clean from food debris are quite severe.
 You shouldn’t consider flossing as just an option, rather introduce it as an important step as part of your oral routine.
 Gums can become vulnerable, and you want to avoid this from happening because it’ll expose you to adverse health complications.
 Read here to learn the process of flossing to make it easier for you to start.

-If you need oral health advice, contact our helpful dentist at Wollongong and Fairy Meadow dentist today.
+If you need oral health advice, contact our helpful dentist in Wollongong and Fairy Meadow dentist today.
 Dental care is worth smiling about, and we’re motivated to deliver healthy and happy smiles.
 If this is what you’re looking for, contact us now and book an appointment with us.